FATAL CRASH: Two Women Killed in Nambucca Heads

-Two women have died after they were hit by car on the mid north coast on Saturday night.
+Two women have died after they were hit by car in the state’s mid-north coast overnight.

-Just before midnight, police were called to Nambucca Heads shopping centre, where two women had been struck by a vehicle and were not responsive.
+Just before midnight (Saturday 28 September 2019), police were called to Nambucca Heads shopping centre, where two women had been struck by a vehicle and were not responsive.

 Police have established a crime scene and detectives from Mid North Coast Police District have commenced inquiries.